Frequently Asked Questions

 What exactly is a green burial?

 Green burial has come to be understood as end-of-life rituals, disposition options, and products that do not involve the use of toxic chemicals or non-biodegradable materials.
 In other words, it’s burial that does not involve embalming with hazardous chemicals, metal caskets, and concrete burial vaults.
 Green burial uses less energy and creates less waste than conventional burial.
-It's essentially the way most of humanity cared for its dead for thousands of years up until the Civil War.
+It’s essentially the way most of humanity cared for its waste than conventional burial.
+It’s essentially the way most of humanity cared for its dead for thousands of years up until the Civil War.
 In some instances, green burial can also be used to facilitate ecological restoration and landscape-level conservation.

 Why would I want to be buried in a green cemetery?
 What are the benefits of green burial?